Teacher in Charge: Mr M. Barrie.

 Recommended Prior LearningThis is open to all year 9 as an option subject

-Students will investigate the history of computer game development and will learn to build a game using Scratch, before moving into web programming in HTML and Javascript.
+Students will investigate the history of computer game development and will learn to build a game using Scratch, before moving into web programming in HTML and MIT App Inventor.
 This course prepares students for further study in computer programming, first in Year 10 CPT, then throughout NCEA.

 Year 10 Computer Programming, Year 10 Digital Technology